rawanmohammed22/task-management-system/README.md

 # Task Management System (Clean Architecture)

 A full-stack project and task management system built using ASP.NET Core MVC, heavily focused on architectural purity through **Clean Architecture** principles.
+- **Incomplete Features:** Some notification edge cases and advanced task filtering are not fully implemented.

+- ## How to Run
+- 1. Open the solution `.sln` file in Visual Studio.
+  2. 2.
+Update the connection string in `appsettings.json`.
+     3. 3.
+In the Package Manager Console, run:
+        4.    ```powershell
+                 Update-Database
+                 ```
+              4. Run the project (F5).
+              5.

 ## Features
 - **Project & Task Management:** Create, assign, and track projects and their sub-tasks.